SAT Prep: The Hard Problems

 Enroll now to reach the next level as you get ready for Test Day.

 Class time is evenly divided between the Reading and Writing and the Math sections of the SAT.
-All class sections take place from 6:00 PM to 8:00 PM.

-Using our proprietary SAT Strategy Guide (Hard Questions), we’ll help students identify their specific review goals and design an individual study plan.
+We’ll help students identify their specific review goals and design an individual study plan.
 This study plan integrates our live content review, our interactive problem discussions, The Official SAT Study Guide, SAT practice problems, SAT practice tests, and key online resources.